andrewvy/chromesmith/README.md

 Higher-level library for forging distributing workloads across an army of headless chrome workers.

-Utilizes the Chrome Debugger Protocol with [chrome-remote-interface](https://github.com/andrewvy/chrome-remote-interface) to manage headless chrome instances.
+Provides a higher-level DSL on top of [chrome-remote-interface](https://github.com/andrewvy/chrome-remote-interface), and manages headless chrome processes with [chrome-launcher](https://github.com/andrewvy/chrome-launcher) to manage headless chrome instances.

 ---